MicrosoftDocs/learn/learn-pr/azure/autoscale-java-azure/includes/6-autoscale-monitoring.md

 ## Monitor the Application's autoscale with Log Analytics

 You can validate the evaluations and scale actions better using Log Analytics.
 In your sample application, we've routed your autoscale logs to Azure Monitor Logs (Log Analytics) through a workspace when you created the autoscale setting.
+In the next exercise, you'll use log analytics to find out more about the autoscale events.